 3. Include only the requested information in your user agent string.

-4. Only use slashes ("/") when optionally providing application version information.
+4. Use only slashes (/) when you optionally provide application version information.

 Don'ts

-1. Provide inconsistent or incorrect user agent strings across your application.
+1. Do not provide inconsistent or incorrect user agent strings across your application.

-2. Leave out the user agent string from any of your requests.
+2. Do not omit the user agent string from any of your requests.

-3. Add unnecessary information or special characters to your user agent string.
+3. Do not add unnecessary information or special characters to your user agent string.

 Formatting